heykathl/Portfolio/Evidence-and-Notes/Javascript_debugging.md

   console.log(fizzBuzz.play(5));
 }
 ```
-I ran `node fizzbuzz.js` to understand what was going wrong and was presented with the following error message:
+Before running node, I noticed on line 3 which states: `let otherNumber = number - 50;` would not be associated with the fizzbuzz challenge.
+Although I knew this was not the correct thing to do in a debugging exercise, as I knew what the program does, I decided to comment this line out.
+I proceed to run `node fizzbuzz.js` and was presented with the following error message:
 ```
 console.log(fizzBuzz.play(5));
               ^

 ReferenceError: fizzBuzz is not defined
 ```
 This shows that it does not understand what fizzBuzz is.
 As shown in the code, there is `new FizzBuzz();` which is not allocated to any variable, however it was used in the for loop.
 I amended this to `const fizzBuzz = new Fizzbuzz();`.
-I ran node and was presented with another error (this meant that this error was fixed):
+I ran node and was presented with another error (this meant that the previous error had been fixed):
 ```
 if (this._isDivisibleBy(15, number)) {
              ^